UKHomeOffice/core-cloud-terraform-modules/modules/aws/cost_usage_reports/README.md

 # Core Cloud AWS Cost & Usage Report Module

-This module is responsible for creating and managing Cost and Usage Reports in AWS.
+This module is responsible for creating and managing Cost and Usage Reports  and their related infrastructure in AWS.

 ## Usage